orangejuice/blog/data/activity/movie-中国影像方志-2017/record.en.md

 date: 2021-06-25 18:49:33+08:00
 douban:
   rating: 8.2
-  subtitle: 2017 / Mainland China / Documentary / Directed by Luo An / Produced by
+  subtitle: 2017 / Mainland China / Documentary / Luo An / Jia Xiaojun
-    Jia Xiaojun
 ---

-I stumbled upon this documentary while looking up local gazetteers.
-It seems massive, with the ambition to create documentary for each county across the country, including a dedicated website where I quickly found an episode about my hometown.
-But the more I watched, the more disappointed I became.
-The content is hollow, filled with ideology and fervent rhetoric, dominated by narratives of red figurines, red history, and everything in red.
-The camera work is heavily staged, overly formal, and relies entirely on sluggish bombast to sustain an entire episode.
-It lacks any respect for profound history and professional spirit, falling short of being a local gazetteer documentary.
-But maybe this is my problem.
-In such a noisy and impulsive era, what deep historical knowledge or steady excellent work can be expected?
-Who has the time to watch local gazetteers of small broken country towns, or dig into an unknown piece of local history through interviews?
-Even if such programs were made, no one would be interested.
+I came across this documentary while searching for local gazetteers.
+It appeared to be a grand project, aiming to document every county and district in the country, even featuring a dedicated website.
+I immediately looked up an episode about my hometown.
+However, the more I watched, the more disappointed I became.
+The content was empty and ideological, filled with exaggerated patriotism and overwhelmingly focused on red history and figures.
+The filming was staged, superficial, and relied entirely on slow, pointless rhetoric to pad out the runtime.
+It lacks any semblance of professionalism or reverence for profound history, hardly qualifying as a gazetteer documentary.
+Perhaps it is my problem, in an era so noisy and superficial, what else can one expect?
+A masterpiece filled with historical knowledge, stable and down-to-earth?
+Who would bother to watch a detailed study of the history of a small, broken-down county town, digging out unknown local tales when such programs, even if produced, attract no interest?